Efficient presolving methods for the influence maximization problem: Theoretical analysis

 \section{Theoretical analysis}

 In this section, we demonstrate the strength of the proposed SCNA and INA in reducing the problem size of the SMCLP formulation \eqref{IMP} by analyzing two special cases of the IMP.
-In particular, for the first case where the IMP is built upon a one-way bipartite social network under the LTM, we are able to give upper bounds, which are linear with the size of the social network but independent of the number of samplings, for the numbers of variables and constraints in the reduced SMCLP formulation (obtained by applying the proposed presolving methods). \rev{For the second case where the IMP is built upon a complete social network under the ICM, we provide a lower bound for the probability that after applying the SCNA and INA, there are only $|\mathcal{V}|+1$ variables and two linear constraints in the reduced SMCLP formulation \eqref{IMP_INA}.
+In particular, for the first case where the IMP is built upon a one-way bipartite \revv{network} under the LTM, we \revv{provide} upper bounds, which are linear with the size of the \revv{network} but independent of the number of scenarios, for the numbers of variables and constraints in the reduced SMCLP formulation (obtained by applying the proposed presolving methods). \rev{For the second case where the IMP is built upon a complete \revv{network} under the ICM, we provide a lower bound for the probability that after applying the SCNA and INA, there are only $|\mathcal{V}|+1$ variables and two linear constraints in the reduced SMCLP formulation \eqref{IMP_INA}.
 Such a probability can tend to one under certain conditions.}